How to Evaluate Uncertainty Estimates in Machine Learning for Regression?: INTRODUCTION

-In this article we demonstrate, both theoretically and through simulation experiments, that this testing methodology fails to accurately determine the quality of an uncertainty estimate.
-Specifically, we show that a good predictive uncertainty on a test set gives no guarantee that the corresponding CIs are correct.
-Furthermore, covering the correct fraction of points in a test set also does not guarantee that the individual PIs are correct.
-As a result it is possible to select the wrong method, that may not have sensible PIs or CIs for individual points, as the best.
 This article consists of six sections, this introduction being the first.
-Section \ref{Defining uncertainty} gives the theoretical framework that is needed to properly discuss uncertainty and explains the current testing methodology.
-Section \ref{Shortcomings} gives theoretical drawbacks of the current testing methodology.
-In Section \ref{Simulation} we propose a simulation-based approach to combat these drawbacks.
-Section \ref{Experimental} verifies these concerns using simulation results by comparing the current approach to a simulation-based one.
-Finally, in Section \ref{Conclusion} we summarise the conclusions and gives suggestions for future work.
+Section \ref{Defining uncertainty} gives the theoretical framework that is needed to properly discuss uncertainty.
+We precisely define what we mean with coverage and explain the loglikelihood and PICP testing approach.
+Section \ref{Shortcomings} gives theoretical drawbacks of these current testing methodologies.
+In Section \ref{Simulation}, we propose a simulation-based approach to combat these drawbacks.
+Section \ref{Experimental} verifies these concerns using simulation results by comparing the PICP approach to a simulation-based one.
+Finally, in Section \ref{Conclusion}, we summarise the conclusions and give suggestions for future work.